kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 High level requirements for the design are as follows:
  - Do not break existing users.
 We should continue to provide the full summary API by default.
- - The kubelet collects the minimum possible number of metrics for full kubernetes functionality.
+ - The kubelet collects the minimum possible number of metrics for complete portable kubernetes functionalities.
- - Code for collecting core metrics resides in the kubernetes codebase.
  - Metrics can be fetched "On Demand", giving the kubelet more up-to-date stats.

 Metrics requirements, based on kubernetes component needs, are as follows: